-XML Schemas contain annotations for providing additional information like documentation or application specific information.
-For instance a schema can contain documentation for its components in XHTML or can contain Schematron embedded rules.
-You can specify a schema for these annotations and <oXygen/> will use that for providing content completion proposals, thus facilitating the editing support.
+XML Schemas contain annotations for providing additional information, such as documentation or application specific information.
+For instance, a schema can contain documentation for its components in XHTML or can contain Schematron embedded rules.
+You can specify a schema for these annotations and oXygen will use that for providing content completion proposals, thus facilitating the editing support.

 Sometimes it is useful to aggregate the set of files that compose an XML Schema into a single file.
 The Flatten Schema refactoring action allows you to make this change.
 The action handles also xs:redefine elements by assigning an unique name to each redefined type or group.

 oXygen offers a side by side presentation of the schema source and diagram.
 The diagram is synchronized in real time with the source editor: selecting an element in the diagram highlights the corresponding element in the source editor, while moving the caret in the source editor changes the selection in the Diagram view.
 You can enable the side by side diagram from the oXygen Preferences.

 The schema diagram renders all the XML Schema components and allows you to quickly navigate to the referred definitions of elements, attributes, types, groups, etc.

 Two types of visual diagram are available for a schema: the Full Model view and the Logical Model view.

 The Full Model view provides a one-to-one correspondence between the schema components and the graphical nodes.
 References to different components can be expanded in place in the diagram (for instance, element or attribute references, or base types).